-Are you an artist?
-Have you always known you wanted to dedicate your life to creating art?
+Are you making a living from your art or striving to?
+Have you always known you wanted to grow up to be a professional artist?
 I didn't until quite recently.

 I've been extremely creative since I was a little girl.
 Not only did I like to draw, but I also liked to do all sorts of DIY's, collaging and writing.
 I wrote A LOT.
 I kept journals, wrote short stories and also poetry in both English and Spanish.
 I've always had my head full of different ideas and never really paid any mind to doing things the way others around me did them.
 At an early age I already knew that life is too short to spend doing things that we don't really want to do.